 Nothing on earth fully satisfies us because we were actually created for eternity.
 In this message, Alistair Begg reminds us that God wants us to enjoy life in order to bring Him glory and that even the mundane acts of life are a gift from God.
 With this awareness, we can find comfort, a humble sense of security, and a better understanding of our significance.

-When the woman broke the alabaster jar and poured her ointment on Jesus' feet in Mark 14, she gave up a treasured possession.
-Some who were there saw this as extravagant and wasteful, but what did the Lord see?
-He recognized her action as true worship, and called it "beautiful."
+When an anonymous woman broke an alabaster jar and poured her ointment on Jesus' head, she gave up a treasured possession.
+Some who were there saw this as extravagant and wasteful, but Jesus considered her actions a demonstration of gratitude toward her Savior.
+Alistair Begg reminds us that if Jesus truly is our God and Savior, there is no sacrifice that we can make for Him that is too great.

 The passage of time often brings to light panic or presumption, but what does the Bible say about how we are to view our time on earth?
 James 4 provides practical wisdom for facing the future and conducting our planning.
 Alistair Begg contrasts what we say about the future with what we ought to say.
 Christians will be distinctive in our culture if we can say whole-heartedly, “God first, and God willing.”